What Is a Charter School?

 TRUTH: This is completely false.
 Charter schools are closely monitored by their district sponsors and the state.
 They are required to file several reports a year detailing their financial and operational status.
 Charter school students are required to take the same state assessments as students in traditional public schools.
 Charter schools are evaluated and assigned a school grade using the same standards and criteria as traditional public schools.

 If a charter school receives two consecutive school grades of “F,” the district sponsor has the authority to close the school.
 No traditional public school operated by a Florida school district has ever been closed for poor performance.
-(Since 1997, 320 charter schools have been closed.)

 MYTH: Charter schools siphon money from school districts.